wiseupdata/pyspark/README.md

 docker run -it --rm python bash
 ```

-- Log in your account 🤜
+- Log in to your account 🤜

 ```shell
 docker login -u wiseupdata